lightcycle/DSStudy_TidySensorData/CodeBook.md

 Subject | Test subject identifier.
 Ranges from 1 to 30.
 Activity | Descriptive name for observed activity at time of measurement.

-All other variables are means of the cooresponding variables from the original data set.
+All other variables are means of the corresponding variables from the original data set.
 From the original study:

 > The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
 >